 Known faults: Any boat can be damaged or suffer corrosion or decay.
 But the Trident’s designer, Alan Hill, who is also a professional surveyor who has inpected many of his old designs over the years, regards the Trident as having no really inherent defects.
-No instances of corrosion of the stainless steel keel bolts have ever reported to the owners association – though several Trident owners have complained about fruitless and expensive inspections of spotless keel bolts insisted upon by cautious surveyors.
+No instances of corrosion of the stainless steel keel bolts have ever been reported to the owners association – though several Trident owners have complained about fruitless and expensive inspections of spotless keel bolts insisted upon by cautious surveyors.

 TOA members’ experiences suggest that, in addition to the checks you would make on any used boat and its engine and gear, there are a few points worth watching out for in a Trident.
 None of them are fatal:

 Bulkhead delamination: Like many boats, any water penetrating the hull/deck joint can find its way into the endgrain of the plywood bulkheads.
-Over many years this can cause rot or delamination.
+Over many years this can cause rot or delamination of the plywood.
 Check for signs of damp penetration in the bulkheads high up under the side decks.
+Repairs (chopping out the rotted wood and replacing with grp) are a bit messy but not difficult and not particularly urgent since the Trident hull is very robust and probably overbuilt.
+The prototype of the second Marcon GRP boat designed by Alan Hill (the Sabre) was sailed without bulkheads at all to begin with while they perfected to internal layout below.

 Rudder rust: After many years, the galvanised steel rudder stock is prone to rust at the waterline where it emerges from the rudder bearing trunking glassed into the hull.
 Zinc anodes on the rudder blade may help deter this.
 Heavy grounding can also cause the stock to bend here – especially if weakened by corrosion.
 Any competent blacksmith or steel fabricator can repair or make a new Trident rudder.

 Rudder bearings: the original tuphnol bearings in the rudder stock wear after many years though even a considerable amount of play is of little account and certainly less hazardous than the seizure of the rudder that can occur when sloppy bearings are wrongly replaced with water-absorbent nylon bearings.